 Survival Actions for Personal Injury

-In a survival action for a decedent's conscious pain and suffering, the jury may make several inquiries to determine the amount of damages, including:
+In a survival action for a decedent's conscious pain and suffering, the jury may make inquiries to determine the amount of damages.

 Have Questions After Reading This Wrongful Death Overview?
 Talk to an Attorney

-If a loved one has died after an accident or injury caused by the negligence or misconduct of another individual or company, you may be entitled to bring a legal action for wrongful death against those responsible.
-Especially in light of time deadlines for filing such a lawsuit, you should contact an experienced personal injury attorney as soon as possible to discuss your legal rights and your potential case.
+Has a loved one died after a car accident or other injury caused by someone else's negligence or misconduct?
+If so, you may be able to bring a wrongful death claim.
+Contact an experienced personal injury attorney to discuss your legal rights and potential case.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help